CCC History Center

 I want to find out where my Dad served?

 One of the most commonly asked questions is, “How can I find out where my Dad served?”
 Records are available from the National Archives and Records Administration (NARA), St. Louis, MO.
-There is now a fee of $70 to request enrollment papers.
-If you have limited information about his CCC experience it will be necessary to do some preliminary “sleuthing” before you will have the appropriate information to make a request from the records center.
+There is a few of $70 to request enrollment papers.
+If you have limited information about his CCC experience it will be necessary to do some preliminary “sleuthing” before you will have the appropriate information to make a request.
 Visit our Research Guidelines Page for more information.